 The examiner shall approve the licentiate thesis and its presentation.
 The examiner decides when 50 percent of the doctoral studies have been completed and the doctoral student has thereby reached the so-called licentiate level.

-7 Licentiate seminar
+7 Licentiate and half-way seminar